badrex/HMMTagger/README.md

-# POS Tagging wtih Hidden Markov Models
+# POS Tagging with Hidden Markov Models

 This repository contains an elegant implementation of a POS tagger based on Hidden Markov Models.
 To a better view of the internal structure of the developed modules, check the jupypter [notebook](https://github.com/badrex/HMMTagger/blob/master/HMM_POS_Tagger.ipynb) in this repository.